22 Unique Ways to Turn Flea Market Finds into Vintage-Style Wall Art

 Modern technology allows treasure hunters to customize vintage acquisitions to suit their needs.
-This photographic portrait -- found wrinkled and rolled up at a German sale -- measured a mere 12x8 inches.
+This photographic portrait, which was found wrinkled and rolled up at a German sale, originally measured a mere 12x8 inches.
 After buying it for $12, the homeowner had it enlarged at a graphics production company to amplify its impact.

-Stop visitors in their tracks by displaying boldly illustrated charts and posters harvested from classrooms and laboratories.
+Illustrated charts and posters harvested from classrooms and laboratories can serve as bold wall art.
 This oversize chart depicts the inner workings of a bivalve in colorful and graphic detail.
-Ragged edges and yellowing paper enhance the scientific rendering's ageless appeal.
+Ragged edges and yellowing paper enhance the scientific rendering's timeworn appeal.

 Repurposed Flea Market Art